redhat-na-ssa/datasci-fingerprint/docs/NOTEBOOK.md

-# A collections of hacks

-## Make all CUDA based GPUs work with a RHODS notebook
+# Create a Notebook

-Imperative `oc` commands
+Imperative `oc` commands to create a notebook instance.

 ```
 # new project